• Skip to primary navigation

 Instructions

-• Process until the nuts go from coarse, to fine, to crumbly, to a ball.
-If using honey, add at any point after the almonds are broken down.
+• Process the almonds until they go from coarse, to fine, to crumbly, and then finally into a ball.
+Add the honey at any point after the almonds are broken down.

 • Stop and scrape down the sides between stages as necessary.
 Continue to process until the almonds reach the consistency you like.
 Store almond butter at room temperature.